-Research conducted by the TCC Group and Deloitte found that the the ten key characteristics below are common among Service Enterprise organizations with regard to their volunteer programs:
+Research conducted by the TCC Group and Deloitte found that the ten key characteristics below are common among the volunteer programs of Service Enterprise organizations:

 Nonprofits participating in the Service Enterprise Initiative have access to:

-- Up to 12 hours of training re-imagining how the organization engages volunteers.
+- Up to 12 hours of training to help them re-imagine how their organization can engage volunteers.

 - Individualized coaching to address unique organizational opportunities and challenges.

-- National certification signaling the organization’s commitment to and proficiency in appropriately leveraging the time and skills of volunteers to meet the social mission of the organization.
+- National certification demonstrating the organization’s commitment to and proficiency in appropriately leveraging the time and skills of volunteers to meet the social mission of their organization.
 Certification is valid up to three years.